Otros Ejercicios

 In the of honor, the judge pounded his gavel

-Once that the cops chased after and caught 'em
+that the cops have after and caught 'em

 And that the ladder of law has no top and no bottom,